[Opinion] A compromise proposal for the Article 50 extension

 This compromise embodies that approach.

-Lorinc Redei is lecturer and graduate advisor in the master of global policy studies program at the University of Texas at Austin
+Lorinc Redei is lecturer and graduate advisor in the master of global policy studies program at the University of Texas at Austin.
+The compromise outlined above was drawn up during a recent classroom simulation